English Language Arts

 Q. What is the value or importance of giving both interim assessments?

 A. The interim data can help schools monitor student progress through the standards and evaluate how well students are navigating complex text!
-Interim one (October window) is written at a slightly less text complexity whereas interim 2 (January window) is written at a moderate and complex text level which aligns with summative assessemnt.
-In addition, both interim questions closely align with the summative assessment and can allow teachers and schools to make valuable decisions based on the data they see.
+Interim one (October window) is written with slight to moderate text complexity whereas Interim two (January window) elevates to moderate and complex text.
+In addition, both Interims ask questions that closely align with the summative assessment and can allow teachers and schools to make valuable decisions based on the data they see.

 Q. What is the interim testing window?